SIMILAR OR DIFFERENT?

 MOISSANITE VS DIAMOND: SPARKLE DIFFERENCE

 Moissanites will get a greenish tint.
 The easiest way to make the stone turn green in colour is to test it by bringing the stone close to direct fire for a few seconds.

 Diamonds have faceted girdles.
 Given the price difference between a diamond and moissanites, a lot more effort goes into the cutting of diamonds.
 While moissanites have smooth girdles, diamonds are generally cut to have facets even in the girdle.

 Diamonds are harder than moissanites.
 There is a reason for the adage that diamonds are forever.
 In fact, diamonds are the hardest material found in nature, scoring a 10 out of 10 on the hardness scale.
 Moissanites are the hardest out of all other simulants, such as cubic zirconia and others.
 However, diamonds are still three times harder than moissanites, making them susceptible to scratches.
-Despite their overwhelming hardness, diamonds are more comfortable to wear than moissanites as the latter are denser and heavier than diamonds.
+Despite their overwhelming hardness, diamonds are more comfortable to wear than moissanites as the latter are denser and heavier than lab grown diamonds.